Emi-H106/holbertonschool-hbnb/part2/hbnb/Testing.md

 ![Image](https://github.com/user-attachments/assets/d864addb-68c5-4958-b722-b53e5ad2d215)<br>
 **:small_blue_diamond:Summary**<br>

- - Swagger UI played a crucial role in black-box and manual testing.<br>
+・Swagger UI played a crucial role in black-box and manual testing.<br>
- - It helped confirm that:<br>
+・It helped confirm that:<br>

 	-All endpoints are documented and accessible.<br>
 	-Models are correctly defined and validated.<br>
 	-Error handling works as expected before hitting the backend.<br>

- - It complements unit tests and cURL by offering real-time, visual API verification.
+・It complements unit tests and cURL by offering real-time, visual API verification.

 ## 3.Unit Tests